comicfans/comicfans.github.io/_posts/2026-02-09-journal-on-camera-latency-measure.md

 ```

-when I tried this script with my webcam (30FPS), I got 32 milliseconds and 36 milliseconds,
-and what interested me is the real-time FPS output, it shows 27.x FPS or 31.x FPS
-seems...
-Perfectly match the latency since 32 x 31 ~ 1000  and 36 x 28 ~ 1000, is this by accident?
+when I tried this script with my webcam (30FPS), I got 32 milliseconds and 36 milliseconds, and what interested me is the real-time FPS output, it shows 27.x FPS or 31.x FPS.
+Seems...
+Perfectly match the latency ?32 x 31 ~ 1000  and 36 x 28 ~ 1000, is this by accident?
 Let's drawing a diagram to see how different blocks connected together:

   ![image]({{ site.baseurl }}/images/2026-02-09-journal-on-camera-latency-measure/diagram.png)

-Let's draw in it in another way, it should give you better understanding:
+or in another way:

   ![image]({{ site.baseurl }}/images/2026-02-09-journal-on-camera-latency-measure/original_another_way.png)

-The two timestamps appeared on one image, is always the timestamp we mark in the loop,  when we calculate
-the delta between these two timestamp, of course it's just the time in-between two capture time,
-has nothing to do with the transfer time!
-The issue is that the timestamp used as start is bounded to camera frequency,
-when camera latency is lower than that interval, start timestamp is already out-of-date (since no camera update during that period),
-the measured latency precision also bounded to the interval.
+The two timestamps appeared on one image, is always the timestamp we mark in the loop,  when we calculate the delta between these two timestamps, of course it's just the time in-between two capture time, has nothing to do with the transfer time!
+The issue is that the timestamp used as start is bounded to camera frequency, when camera latency is lower than that interval, start timestamp already out-of-date (since no camera update during that period), the measured latency precision also bounded to the interval.

+Original script always give exactly 1 interval delta on my setup, is also useful.
+It prove that before camera capture next frame, the exactly previous frame already being captured and shown on display, no frames pending in any queue, our capture+display logic is fast enough.
+Otherwise it will mark a none-previous frame by next timestamp, then two timestamps in one image must have delta > interval , not exactly equals to 1 interval.

-Inspired by that script, we should decouple the startup timestamp mark frequency from camera frequency,
-also refresh as fast as possible.
+Inspired by that script, we should decouple the startup timestamp mark frequency from camera frequency, also refresh it as fast as possible.
 My monitor worked at 165HZ, much higher than webcam (30), should be good enough for this task.

-First Try:

-   Using console text print, it works like this:
+First Try: Using console text print, it works like this:

   ![image]({{ site.baseurl }}/images/2026-02-09-journal-on-camera-latency-measure/simple_text.gif)

 Result: failed, flushing too fast, camera can't catch clear text at all

-Second Try:

-  Spread the timestamp text along whole line, so individual timestamp will stay stable for a while.
+Second Try: Spread text along whole line, so individual timestamp will stay stable.
 Result: kind of worked

   ![image]({{ site.baseurl }}/images/2026-02-09-journal-on-camera-latency-measure/multi_text.gif)